Barcelona Weekend Away on a Budget

 El Cap de Barcelona

 The Head of Barcelona is a 64-ft. abstract statue by American Roy Lichtenstein.
-You’ll find it on the crossroad going to the Port Vell’s Marina.
+You’ll find it on the crossroad going to the Port Vella’s Marina.

 Catedral de la Santa Cruz y Santa Eulalia, also known as Barcelona Cathedral, is the Gothic cathedral and seat of the Archbishop of Barcelona, Spain.
 The cathedral dedicated to Eulalia of Barcelona, co-patron saint of Barcelona.
 A young virgin who, according to Catholic tradition, suffered martyrdom during Roman times in the city.